- Assess skeletal radiographs using a systematic approach on the DP and lateral

 - Fractures are common due to blunt trauma directly to the radial styloid process.
 Fractures are oblique, intra-articular and are usually minimally displaced:

 - Most common, but often subtle, are torus fractures of the distal radial metaphysis, usually dorsally (due to a FOOSH).
 The torus fracture will be evident by a buckling of the cortex with little displacement:

-- Greenstick fractures of the radial and ulna shaft are demonstrated by a break in one cortex only (incomplete), with displacement/angulation.
+- Greenstick fractures of the radial and ulnar shaft are demonstrated by a break in one cortex only (incomplete), with displacement/angulation.
 An increase in the force will result in a complete fracture.

 - Salter-Harris fractures involving the physeal growth plate are common, particularly Salter-Harris type II through the dorsal aspect of the distal radial metaphysis (again due to FOOSH):

 - Majority of fractures are at the waist and are non-displaced.
 Can be difficult to see initially, therefore if clinically suspected repeat radiographs are taken at 10-14 days to demonstrate sclerosis or resorption at the fracture line: